RAPHAEL S. SORIANO, FAIA (1904-1988)

 1973 - The Allegro Circle Estates for Olav Norman, Tiburon CA. Unbuilt.
 26 to 38 single-family, All Aluminum Homes on approximately 15 acres with a swimming pool, two tennis courts, and a recreational play area situated around an existing two-acre residence.
 Had several round houses in the plan.

-1973 - The Soria Circle for Marco Radomile, aka Villa Moderne, Tiburon CA. Commissioned 1972.
+1973 - The Soria Circle for Marco Radomile, aka Villa Moderne, Tiburon CA. Commissioned in 1972.
 Eight single-family aluminum houses in one- and two-story structures.
 First floor configurations fluctuated according to the underlying slope of the compact site.
 The buildings measured approximately 1534 sf each.
 Unsure if built.

 1975 - The Helsinki Homes for Oy Lemminkainen, Helsinki, Finland.
-Commissioned 1971.
+Commissioned in 1971.
 Unbuilt.
 Single-family development for Lemminkainen, a highway contractor in Finland.
 Soriano supplied information on his Soria Structures, trying to estimate the cost of supplying the aluminum house for consideration.

 Sources include: Soriano by Wolfgang Wagener; Architectural Record; Arts and Architecture Magazine.